-Description The property comprises a two-storey mid-terraced house.
-Accommodation GROUND FLOOR - Entrance porch/hallway, living room, kitchen.
-FIRST FLOOR - Landing, two bedrooms, family bathroom with WC.

-Gross internal floor area (m2)

-Neighbourhood and location The subject property is situated in an established residential area originally built for the Local Authority within the commuter village of West Calder.
-A range of local amenities, facilities and transport links are available within the village.
-Further amonities and links are available within the village.
-Further amenities and facilities can be found in the nearby town of Livingston.

-Age Estimated 1975.
-Weather The weather was overcast with light rainfall on the day of the inspection.
+Description The property comprises a two-storey mid-terrace house.
+Accommodation GROUND FLOOR - Entrance hallway, living room, kitchen.
+FIRST FLOOR - Landing, two bedrooms, shower room with WC.
+Gross internal floor area (m2) The gross internal floor area is approximately 71m2.
+Neighbourhood and location The subject property is situated in an established residential development where surrounding properties are of a similar age, type and character within the village of Blackburn.
+A range of local amenities, facilities can be found within the village.
+Further amenities and facilities are found within the nearby towns of Bathgate and Livingston.
+Age Estimated 1960.
+Weather The weather was dry and clear on the day of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are constructed of masonry with a render finish.
+The chimney stacks are constructed of brick.
 Flashings are formed from lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is pitched and is covered in concrete tile.
 The roof covering is fixed to sarking boards.
 The roof structure is formed from timber trusses.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes to the property are formed from PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property are of cavity masonry construction with a render finish.
+The main walls to the property appear to be of cavity masonry construction, with a render and PVC cladding finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows and doors are formed from PVC with double-glazed units.
 The windows and doors are replacements.
-There are timber fascia boards to parts of the building.

-External decorations Visually inspected.
-There is a painted finish to external joinery and render.

-Conservatories / porches Visually inspected.
+There are a mixture of timber and PVC fascia and soffit boards to parts of the building.
+External decorations Visually inspected LAGINAI UGGOLALIONS Visually inspected.
+There is a pointed finish to external masonry and joinery There is a painted finish to external masonry and joinery.
+Conservatories / porches None.

-There is a porch to the front of the property which is constructed of rendered masonry walls under a flat roof covered in felt.

 Communal areas None.
+Garages and permanent outbuildings None.